GetPageSpeed/nginx-extras-docs/docs/modules/set-misc.md

 may lead to segmentation faults.

-## Report Bugs

-Although a lot of effort has been put into testing and code tuning, there must be some serious bugs lurking somewhere in this module.
-So whenever you are bitten by any quirks, please don't hesitate to

-1. send a bug report or even patches to the [openresty-en mailing list](https://groups.google.com/group/openresty-en),
-1. or create a ticket on the [issue tracking interface](http://github.com/openresty/set-misc-nginx-module/issues) provided by GitHub.

-## Source Repository

-Available on github at [openresty/set-misc-nginx-module](http://github.com/openresty/set-misc-nginx-module).

 ## Changes

 The change logs for every release of this module can be obtained from the OpenResty bundle's change logs: